IraDmit/medods-form/README.md

 # medods-form

-This template should help get you started developing with Vue 3 in Vite.
+This template should help get you started developing with Vue 2 in Vite 3.

 ## Recommended IDE Setup